-Thought addiction is one of the most damaging addictions of all, because thoughts plays a major part in the formation of every other addiction.
+Thought addiction is one of the most damaging addictions of all addictions because thoughts play a major part in the formation of every other addiction.
 Thoughts are generated and formed from your belief system.
 A belief system is made up of accumulated “core beliefs”.
 A core belief forms every time you experience a situation in life.

-The definition of core belief is a belief that you form about yourself during and after every situation you experience and is independent from the mental recording of that event known as a memory.
+The definition of core belief is a belief that you form about yourself during life situations you experience along with an associated emotion.
+Both the formed belief and associated emotion are independent of memory recorded during that event.
 Core beliefs reside in your subconscious mind and are for the most part hidden from your conscious mind.
 Core beliefs send the content to your inner voice.
 It’s your inner voice which determines the flavor and formation of your thoughts.
 Therefore if your core beliefs are negative then your inner voice will be negative critical and possibly judgmental resulting in negative and distorted thoughts.

 Ruminating on negative and distorted thoughts can cause you to form a thought addiction.
 Ruminating on thought can also cause your thoughts to become diluted.

-Researchers has found that if you attempt to stop an addiction at thoughts you will be unsuccessful.
+Researchers have found that if you attempt to stop an addiction at thoughts you will be unsuccessful.

 So if you want to be successful in addiction recovery, one - you need to recognize and understand the need and insecure thoughts that drove you to start in the first place.
 Two - then you need to dig deeper and find the core belief that is the root of your addiction.
 Three - change the core belief and it will change how you think and react to life situations.

 To eliminate an addiction you have the power to remove the root.
 Once the root is gone so is the trigger and craving to do continue the use or behavior.